stephenh/stephenh.github.com/_posts/2017-08-18-compassionate-reviews.markdown

 Anyway, that tangent side, most places do code reviews and I also think most places do them pretty well, e.g. as part of an overall healthy culture of quality.

-I hope you work in a culture where code reviews are similarly enjoyed, and if not that you can guide your team and culture towards that.
+I hope you work in a culture where code reviews are similarly enjoyed, and, if not, that you can guide your team and culture towards that.